What is DNS Lookup and Why Do You Need It?

 Command Line DNS Lookup Alternatives

-While our web-based tool offers convenience and visual results, you can also perform DNS lookups using command-line tools:
+While our web-based tool offers convenience and visual results, you can also perform DNS lookups using command-line tools like nslookup, dig, and host.
+These utilities follow the same RFC 1035 DNS protocol specifications as our tool.

 Windows (nslookup)